decred/dcrdex/dex/testing/firo/README_ELECTRUM_HARNESSES.md

 $  ./run dcrfiroelectrum --runonce --all
 ```

-Best results by nuking everything after each run.
+Best results by nuking everything after each run of the simnet-trade-test test suite.